 By augmenting the number of satellites in orbit, we can lower the waiting time between observations of the same scene.
 An excellent example of that is the two Pléiades constellation satellites.

 Orbiting on an SSO, they can acquire images in a +/- 30˚ corridor around their ground trace.
 This means that while the periodic cycle of their orbits is 26 days, the satellites’ agility and the phased orbit of the Pléiades constellation offer a two day revisit for any point on Earth.

 Using steerable sensors, a satellite-borne instrument can view an area before and after the satellite’s orbit passes over—resulting in a revisit time that is less than the orbit cycle time.
 This is known as satellite tasking.
 Steering satellites can also increase the incidence angle—the angle from the target point of view.
 It represents the angle between the ground normal and look direction from the satellite.

 The incidence angle is the angle from the target point of view.
 (Source: Airbus Defence and Space)

 The revisit rate is a key consideration for several monitoring applications, especially when frequent imaging is required to monitor environmental disasters such as the extent of flooding or the spread of an oil spill.

-Especially when events are unfolding on Earth, whether it be disaster relief, business intelligence, or energy-related, revisit rate plays a crucial role in acquiring the images that are needed when they are needed.
+Especially when events are unfolding on Earth, whether it be disaster relief, business intelligence, or energy-related, the revisit rate plays a crucial role in acquiring the images that are needed when they are needed.